Opportunities for Undergraduate Research

 (A) NSERC Undergraduate Student Research Awards (USRA) are meant to stimulate students’ interest in research in mathematics (and other natural sciences and engineering).
 A recipient of the award takes part in a research project under a supervision of a faculty member, for 16 weeks over summer.
 If interested, approach a faculty member and discuss this opportunity.

-Check out this web page for more information on eligibility and the application procedure.
+Check out the NSERC Undergraduate Student Research Award web page for more information on eligibility and the application procedure.

 Applications are normally due in January/February.

 (B) The James Stewart Awards are internal awards.
 Students can apply for up to $5,000 to do research in the summer with a faculty member.
 Information about these awards are sent out to all undergraduates in the Winter term, with applications due in March.
 Applications for larger awards are now being accepted for Summer 2022.
 The deadline is March 22, 2022.
-Futher application information can be found here.
-To see past award winners and their projects, visit our webpage.
+Futher application information can be found on James Stewart Awards (PDF).
+To see past award winners and their projects, visit the Stewart Fund Award Winners webpage.

 C) The Fields Institute (Toronto) Undergraduate Summer Research Program is a two month summer research program in Toronto in July and August.
 Most of your expenses are paid.
 Applications are normally open in December.
-For more on this year's program, see this webpage.
+For more on this year’s program, visit 2022 Fields Undergraduate Summer Research Program.

 D) For mathematics students interested in infectious disease modelling, the McMaster’s Institute for Infectious Disease Research (IIDR) also offers summer USRAs.
 The IIDR provides student fellowship awards to eligible undergraduates to work with an IIDR member during the summer.
 The application deadline is normally in late February or early March and involves a one-page research proposal.